H.R. 1355: Weatherization Enhancement and Readiness Act of 2025

 Department of Energy

-DOE would have to expand its readiness reporting to show whether pre-weatherization efforts are actually helping homes qualify for the main program.
+DOE would have to expand its annual report to show whether pre-weatherization readiness efforts are actually helping homes qualify for the main program.

 Annual appropriators in Congress